 - If qcl-InfoPeriodicSRS-RSRP-MeasurementResource is not configured and unifiedTCI-StateType is not configured, the UE shall perform the SRS-RSRP measurement assuming that the resources are QCL ‘typeD’ to one of the latest received PDSCH and the latest monitored CORESET.

-- If qcl-InfoPeriodicSRS-RSRP-MeasurementResource is not configured and unifiedTCI-StateType is configured, the UE shall perform the SRS-RSRP measurement assuming the DL TCI state or joint TCI state as indicated by unifiedTCI-StateType.
+- If qcl-InfoPeriodicSRS-RSRP-MeasurementResource is not configured and unifiedTCI-StateType is configured, the UE shall perform the SRS-RSRP measurement assuming the indicated DL TCI state or joint TCI state.

+For SRS-RSRP measurement resource configuration, the number of SRS antenna ports is 1.

 <omitted text>

 5.2.2.7 CLI-RSSI measurement resource